Silksofthesoul/vuex-masked-modules/README.md

 [See examples][examples]

-You can inspect your localStorage after running the test application.
+You can inspect your localStorage or sessionStorage after running the test application.

 ## Test